|Chapman “Chap” R. Clark

 Fuller Theological Seminary

-Chap Clark (PhD, University of Denver) is lead pastor at St Andrews Presbyterian Church in Newport Beach, CA. Through March, 2018 Chap has served as chair of Christian Discipleship department and professor of Practical Theology and Youth, Family, and Culture at Fuller Theological Seminary.
+Chap Clark (MA, MDiv, Fuller Theological Seminary, PhD, University of Denver) is lead pastor at St Andrews Presbyterian Church in Newport Beach, CA. Through March, 2018 Chap has served as chair of Christian Discipleship department and professor of Practical Theology and Youth, Family, and Culture at Fuller Theological Seminary.
 In addition, for seven years Chap was also Vice Provost at Fuller in charge of Regional campuses and Strategic Initiatives.
 He has been the senior editor of YouthWorker Journal, a pastor, a Sojourner contributing writer and “Red Letter Communicator,” and is currently president of ParenTeen™, a nonprofit organization helping adults understand and respond to the developmental and spiritual needs of adolescents and emerging adults.
-Chap is a speaker, trainer, consultant, as well as the author or co-author of 25 books, including the award-winning Hurt 2.0: Inside the World of Today’s Teenagers, Sticky Faith, Deep Justice in a Broken World, the 2016 ECPA’s Book of the Year finalist for “Ministry Resources” Adoptive Youth Ministry: Integrating Emerging Generations into the Family of Faith, and Adoptive Church: Creating an Environment Where Emerging Generations Belong (Baker Academic, 2018), a 2018finalist for ECPA’s Book of the Year (“Ministry Resources”).
+Chap is a speaker, trainer, consultant, as well as the author or co-author of 25 books, including the award-winning Hurt 2.0: Inside the World of Today’s Teenagers, Sticky Faith, Deep Justice in a Broken World, and the 2016 and 2018 respectively ECPA’s Book of the Year finalist for “Ministry Resources,” Adoptive Youth Ministry: Integrating Emerging Generations into the Family of Faith, and Adoptive Church: Creating an Environment Where Emerging Generations Belong (both Baker Academic).

 Chap Clark, PhD, is lead pastor at St Andrews Presbyterian Church in Newport Beach, CA.

 BA, University of California San Diego